 Sarah Richardson (pictured below) hosts the podcast, interviewing guests from institutions around North America.
 Sarah is a historian of Buddhist visual and material practice, especially Himalayan painting.
 Betsy Moss (pictured below) is the podcast’s Creative Director and an art historian who teaches at several institutions in the Toronto area; she is also the program coordinator for the Centre for Buddhist Studies.

 Creative Director: Dr. Betsy Moss

-Director of the Ho Centre for Buddhist Studies: Dr. Frances Garrett
+Director of the Ho Centre for Buddhist Studies and Consulting Producer: Dr. Frances Garrett

 Consulting Producers: Anna-Liza Kozma and Jelena Jurak

 Music: David Gradual Sunrise by David Hilowitz.
 Creative Commons Attribution-Non-Commercial 4.0 International (CC BY-NC 4.0) license.
 Accessed through the Free Music Archive